Spectral properties of relativistic quantum waveguides: Straight waveguides

 \item there holds

-\end{enumerate} \end{prop} The proof of Proposition \ref{prop:op1Dess} will also yield the following corollary which is of crucial importance in the study of the regime $\varepsilon \to 0$.
-It concerns the operator $\cT_0 := \cT(0,0)$. \begin{corol} The operator $\cT_0$ is self-adjoint and has compact resolvent.
+\end{enumerate} \end{prop} The proof of Proposition \ref{prop:op1Dess} will also yield the following corollary concerning the operator $\cT_0 := \cT(0,0)$, which is of crucial importance in the study of the regime $\varepsilon \to 0$. \begin{corol} The operator $\cT_0$ is self-adjoint and has compact resolvent.
 Its spectrum is symmetric with respect to zero and verifies

 Corresponding normalized eigenfunctions are given by